ACRLab/snazzy/docs/source/Data_analysis/Graphical_User_Interface.rst

 There are two primary modes to use the GUI:

-1. Open a single experiment:
+1. Open a single dataset:

 Allows you to visualize peak detection results and adjust parameters if needed.

-2. Compare experiments:
+2. Compare datasets:

-You can load more than one experiment to a Group, or have multiple Groups to visualize comparisons.
+You can load more than one dataset to a Group, or have multiple Groups to visualize comparisons.
-When more than one experiment is loaded, you cannot change the analysis parameters anymore.
+When more than one dataset is loaded, you cannot change the analysis parameters anymore.
 In this mode, the analysis results are read-only.
-Therefore the general workflow is to first open each experiment separately and make sure all parameters are correct for peak detection.
+The same parameters should be used to comparing different datasets.
+To make sure that the chosen parameters work with each dataset, load each one separately and verify the peak detection first.
 The comparison plots in the Plot menu will show results by Group.
 In the upper left corner of the GUI, a dropdown menu can be used to change the Group that is currently being visualized.

-Loading an Experiment
+Loading a Dataset
 ---------------------

-To load an Experiment select a directory that has ``snazzy_processing`` output.
+To load a Dataset select a directory that has ``snazzy_processing`` output.
 The directory structure should look like:

 .. code:: bash